timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-03.md

 # Introduction

-[@!RFC8181] describes the RPKI Publication Protocol used between RPKI Certificate Authorities (CAs) and their Publication Repository server.
+[@!RFC8181] describes the RPKI Publication Protocol used between RPKI Certification Authorities (CAs) and their Publication Repository server.
 The server is responsible for handling publication requests sent by the CAs, called Publishers in this context, and ensuring that their data is made available to RPKI Relying Parties (RPs) in (public) rsync and RRDP